kogatana-x/annasbananas/README.md

 [Link](https://youtu.be/fJ5fa7j7g4Y)

 ## Acknowledgements.
 Anna's Bananas is a fake company I made up a few years ago to build training exercises for my cybersecurity team.
 I designed the logo myself; however, all other product images used in the site belong to their rightful owners.
+This program was made as a final project for Object Oriented Programming (SE450)

 ## JUnit Tests